Travis Scott’s ‘Astroworld’ Tour Inspires Houston Mayor To Build New Theme Park

 “Houston is a great city that offers many wonderful seasonal events and attractions.
 A permanent amusement park would create year-round opportunities,” Turner concluded.

-The city currently holds two other theme parks–Typhoon Texas and Grand Texas.
+The city currently holds two other theme parks – Typhoon Texas and Grand Texas.
 However, Six Flags did announce recently that a water park would be opening in Houston very soon.

-Meanwhile, Scott did already help to form one miniature theme park inspired by his tour.
+Meanwhile, Scott already helped to put together one miniature theme park inspired by his tour.
 With the help of his girlfriend, 21-year-old makeup mogul Kylie Jenner, Scott created an Astroworld-themed birthday party for their 1-year-old daughter, Stormi Webster, according to People.
 The extravaganza was even dubbed “StormiWorld.”

 The party included a live performance of “Baby Shark,” full-size carnival rides, and Louis Vuitton-inspired french fries.
 The entrance even donned a massive blow-up replica of Stormi’s head, much like the replica of Scott’s head on the cover of his album.